-Tanay: I am Tanay, 25 years old, originally from Bhopal, which is located in the heart of India.
-Growing up in Bangalore, which is the silicon valley of India, I became interested in technology which prompted me to complete my Engineering in Bangalore in the field of Telecommunication.
-Since the completion of my degree in July 2012, I have been working in the telecommunication Industry with Nokia Networks Division as an R&D Engineer.
-In my close to four years at Nokia, apart from working on software development, I have served various roles such as Team Lead for a team of eight, Code Guardian for an Automation Suite, trainer to new joiners, mentor to interns and presenter in various customer demonstrations.
+Tanay: My name is Tanay, and I am 25 years old.
+I am originally from Bhopal, located in the heart of India.
+Growing up in Bangalore, the Silicon Valley of India, I became interested in technology which prompted me to complete my Engineering in Bangalore in the field of telecommunications.
+Since completing my degree in July 2012, I have been working in the telecommunication Industry with Nokia Networks Division as an R&D Engineer.
+During my almost four years at Nokia, I have worked on software development and have taken on various roles, including Team Lead for a team of eight, Code Guardian for an Automation Suite, trainer for new joiners, mentor for interns, and presenter in various customer demonstrations.
 I also host and organize various social functions/events at the company.

-Poonam: When did you start thinking about MBA?
+Poonam: When did you start thinking about an MBA?
 Why now?
 What are your career goals?

-Tanay: Honestly, the idea of an MBA was always in my head because of the infinite opportunities it presents.
-But during my time at Nokia I became more aware as to why I needed the MBA to get to the next stage in my career.
+Tanay: Honestly, the idea of an MBA has always been on my mind because of the infinite opportunities it presents.
+However, during my time at Nokia, I became more aware of why I needed the MBA to reach the next stage in my career.

-I think now is a perfect time for me to do an MBA, because I have had the opportunity to pursue my passion for technology at Nokia and achieved what I wanted to.
-Having worked on developing software for products, I now want to work in a position of influencing the customer to buy these products.
-My short-term goal is to work in Product Management at a technology based company, a role which will allow me to combine and leverage my existing technical skills with the skills I pick up at B-school.
-Working through different products, continuously innovating as a product manager for 5-6 years, I plan to be a Leader of Innovation at a Fortune 100 company in the long-term.
+I believe now is a perfect time for me to pursue an MBA because I have had the opportunity to pursue my passion for technology at Nokia and achieved what I wanted.
+Having worked on software development for products, I now want to work in a position of influencing the customer to buy these products.
+My short-term goal is to work in Product Management at a technology-based company, a role that will allow me to combine and leverage my existing technical skills with the skills I acquire at B-school.
+Over the next 5-6 years, I plan to continuously innovate and work on different products as a Product Manager.
+Ultimately, my long-term goal is to become a Leader of Innovation at a Fortune 100 company.

-Poonam: You applied to 5 schools and were accepted into three (Boston Questrom, Smith- Maryland, Carlson- Minnesota) with scholarships?
+Poonam: Thank you.
+You applied to 5 schools and were accepted into three (Boston Questrom, Smith- Maryland, Carlson- Minnesota) with scholarships.
 You finally decided in favor of Maryland.
 Why?

-Tanay: I had 30,000$ each year at Questrom, a half tuition scholarship each year at Carlson and a first year waiver and GA at Smith.
+Tanay: I had a $30,000 scholarship ( per year) offer from Questrom, a half-tuition scholarship ( each year) at Carlson, and a first-year waiver and GA at Smith.
 While making my decision, I didn’t look at rankings.
-I based it on my interactions with alumni, location of the school, and my post MBA goal.
+I based it on my interactions with alumni, the location of the school, and my post-MBA goal.
 And in these three aspects, Smith stood out for me and felt like the best fit.
-From a financial point of view also it made sense.
-Even though the other offers were equally good or even better, I valued being completely free from a financial burden in the first year more than having scholarship split across two years, as I would be getting used to life in a new country.
-I also know I can convert a GA in the 2nd year easier with a GA in the first year.Also, an internship in the summer would further ease the financial burden for the 2nd year.
+From a financial point of view also, it made sense.
+Even though the other offers were equally good or even better, I valued being completely free from a financial burden in the first year more than having a scholarship split across two years, as I would be living in a new country.
+Additionally, I believed that having a GA in the first year would make it easier for me to convert it in the second year.
+An internship in the summer would also help ease the financial burden for the second year.

-Poonam Looking back, what was the most challenging aspect of the school admissions process?
+Poonam: Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
-How would you advise other MBA applicants, especially re-applicants, who are facing similar challenges?
+How would you advise other MBA applicants, especially re-applicants, facing similar challenges?

-Poonam What are your favorite non-school books?
-What are you hobbies?
+Poonam: What are your favorite non-school books?
+What are your hobbies?

 Tanay: I am not really into reading books.
 I am a musician and play the guitar.
 I was in a band earlier called Hybrid Octave.
 On the weekends, I also help teach kids how to play the instrument.
-Apart from music, I also play a lot of sports.
-I like working out at the gym and kind of turned into a fitness freak after losing 15 kgs last year.
+Apart from music, I also enjoy playing sports.
+I like working out at the gym and became a fitness freak after losing 15 kgs last year.

-Poonam: Thank you, Tanay for sharing your story with us.
-Good luck on your Maryland experience and your future career.
+Poonam: Thank you, Tanay, for sharing your story with us.
+Good luck with your Maryland experience and your future endeavors.